pdfruth/dallas-docker-meetup-Aug2018/lab04/README.md

 ```

 Now we have a "container" running.
-We'll need to provide access to the server by creating a [service](https://kubernetes.io/docs/concepts/services-networking/service/) to make a port available.
+We'll need to provide **access** (*kubectl expose*) to the server by creating a [service](https://kubernetes.io/docs/concepts/services-networking/service/) to make a port available.

 ```
 $ kubectl expose deployment my-deploy  --type=NodePort --namespace=user99-ns